inoxlang/inox/docs/builtin.md

 ### Error

-the Error function creates an error from the provided string and an optional data argument.
+The Error function creates an error from the provided string and an optional data argument.

 **examples**